 It means puppies aren’t miniature dogs.
 Our breed needs about 18 months for the growth plates to fully develop.

-Now, I did not tell you do not let your puppy run around for the first 18 months of its life.
-It should be “free” running, meaning initiated by the puppy.
-It doesn’t mean running a 5k with your dog leashed to your side because even though he’ll do it, with enthusiasm, it’s not good long-term.
+That doesn’t mean, “don’t let your puppy run around for the first 18 months of its life.”
+Rather, you should just let your puppy be a puppy; a free run around the yard is perfectly fine.
+(So is jumping from sofa to sofa and knocking over the dining room chair.)
+Just hold off on running a 5k with your dog leashed to your side because even though he’ll do it, with enthusiasm, it’s not good for him in the long run.

 Here are some X-rays of a 10 day old puppy (breed not important) that were taken because of a suspected soft tissue injury.